What are Microservices and Containers?

-Microservices is an architectural design for building a distributed application (for almost all practical implementations of a microservices architecture).
-Microservices get their name because each function of the application operates as an independent service.
+Microservices is an architectural design for building a distributed application.
+Microservices break an application into independent services.
 This microservices architecture allows for each service to scale or update without disrupting other services in the application.

-A microservices framework creates a massively scalable and distributed system, which avoids the bottlenecks of a central database.
-It also enable continuous integration / continuous delivery (CI/CD) pipelines for applications and modernizing the technology stack.
+A microservices framework including microservices and containers creates a massively scalable and distributed system, which avoids the bottlenecks of a central database.
+It also enables continuous integration / continuous delivery (CI/CD) pipelines for applications and modernizing the technology stack.

 The biggest microservices benefit is simplicity.
 Applications are easier to build, optimize and maintain when they’re split into a set of smaller parts.
 Managing the code also becomes more efficient because each microservice is composed of different code in different programming languages, databases and software ecosystems.
 More microservice benefits include: